taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 * `/var/log/clwpos/main.log`

-In case if AccelerateWP Premium is active, the auxiliary monitoring daemon `clwpos_monitoring` is also activated.
+In case AccelerateWP Premium is active, the auxiliary monitoring daemon `clwpos_monitoring` is also activated.
 Its log is located at
 * `/var/log/clwpos/daemon.log`